Canker Sores vs Cold Sores: Understanding the Difference

 The Difference Between Canker Sores vs. Cold Sores

 Cold sores are caused by the herpes simplex virus.
-They develop as clusters of tiny, pus-filled bumps on the lips and around the mouth that last up to 10 days.
+They classically develop as clusters of tiny, pus-filled bumps on the lips and around the mouth that last up to 10 days.
 Cold sores are more likely to be caused by HSV-1 than HSV-2, but both strains can appear anywhere on the body.
 Minor cold sore outbreaks can be mistaken for irritated skin or a pimple, and many people with cold sores never show symptoms after the first outbreak.

 Canker sores are non-viral ulcers that form on the inside of the lips and cheeks.
 Unlike cold sores, canker sores resemble pink craters with a soft white border.
-Canker sores can be minor, appearing a few times per year and lasting around one week.
+Canker sores can be minor, occurring a few times per year and lasting around one week.
 For some, canker sores cause debilitating pain and last two weeks.
-Major lesions often cause scarring and make it challenging to eat and drink.
+Major lesions may cause scarring and make it challenging to eat and drink.

 Canker Sores vs. Cold Sores: Which is Contagious?

 HSV-1 and HSV-2 are highly contagious viruses that can be passed to anyone, including infants.
 Cold sores typically appear on the lips, but they can also be present around the mouth and cause itchiness, throbbing, tingling, and burning.
-HSV-1 is spread through close contact, such as kissing or touching infectious skin, as well as sharing items like used towels with someone experiencing an outbreak.
+HSV-1 is spread through close contact, such as kissing or touching infected or disrupted skin, as well as sharing items like used towels with someone experiencing an outbreak.
 In some cases, the herpes simplex virus can spread even if there are no signs of sores.

 When working out the symptoms of canker sores vs cold sores, look at the big picture: Were you recently exposed to someone experiencing a cold sore outbreak?
-Did you start seeing someone new within the last eight weeks?
+Did you start seeing someone new within the last few weeks?
 Do you have a family history of canker sores?

 How to Treat Cold Sores vs. Canker Sores